-These principles cover all elements and stages of the TV production – from the set construction, styling, catering, cleaning, and waste management to content and post production.
-These practices are certified by albert – an organisation that, in collaboration with the British Academy of Film and Television Arts (BAFTA), has been supporting the environmental sustainability of the television and film industry for more than ten years.
+bTV has become Bulgaria's first eco-friendly television and pioneered the introduction of green practices or the so-called Green Filming in 2022.
+Green Filming is based on the principles of sustainability.
+Its main goals are to reduce greenhouse gas emissions, utilize natural resources more efficiently, and protect the environment.
+These principles are implemented in all the elements and stages of the television production – from the set construction, styling, catering, cleaning, props, transport, and waste management to content and post-production.
+These practices are certified by albert – an international organisation that, in collaboration with the British Academy of Film and Television Arts (BAFTA), has been supporting the environmental sustainability of the television and film industry for more than ten years.

 We hope that through our joint efforts we will serve as a role model of a television that is environmentally conscious and inspires action for a cleaner, greener planet.